minorthomas/argentbank_p13/README.md

 4. Then enter the command __npm start__

 ### Use the app
-- Login with existing accounts:
+Login with existing accounts:
-1.
-- tony@stark.com
+- Email: tony@stark.com
-- password123
+- Pass: password123
-or
-2.
+OR
-- steve@rogers.com
+- Email: steve@rogers.com
-- password456
+- Pass: password456

 __/!\Make sure you have Node.js installed on your machine__